 However, an exception allows property owners to work on wells on their own property without a license.
 However, most counties have rules which specifically require licenses for work on a well.

 Becoming a licensed Water Well Contractor in Kansas requires you to apply, take a test, submit fees, and have insurance.
 The license needs to be regularly updated.
 It probably isn’t worth it to become licensed just to work on your own well legally.

 Rainwater harvesting is legal in Kansas.
 Some counties and cities even offer incentives like rebates on the cost of rain barrels.
 You do not need a permit for rain barrels when the water is used for nonpotable uses outside the house.

 If you wish to use water indoors, things get more complicated under the law.
 You will have to meet Kansas’s plumbing code.
-The code makes it very difficult to legally use rainwater indoors, even for things like flushing toilets.
+The code makes it very difficult to legally use rainwater indoors, even for flushing toilets.
 You may also need to get permits for underground water tanks or large tanks.

 Sewage Removal Laws

 Kansas laws on sewage and waste removal are covered in Bulletin 4-2: Minimum Standards for Design and Construction of Onsite Wastewater Systems.
 These laws cover basics like setback distances and sizing.

 However, compared to the strict rules of some other states, they are very vague.
 You’ll find that the law leaves lots of room for outhouses and even holding tanks to be used legally.
 Many counties have written their own sewage laws, though, which may make off-grid waste treatment illegal.

 Required to Connect to the Municipal Sewer System

 Many counties in Kansas State have laws that require you to connect to the municipal sewer system if one is located nearby, even if you have an approved septic system.
 These laws effectively make it illegal to live completely off grid.
 For example, Junction City requires connection if the sewer is 250 feet from the property line or 400 feet from the dwelling.

 Can I install my own septic tank in Kansas?